Vyral/tandra-bowers/_posts/2018-12-10-what-can-you-expect-when-buying-or-selling-in-2019.md

 2:08 - What do changes to the conforming loan limit mean for buyers?

-2:48 - What is the average age group for first-time homebuyers, and what issues are younger buyers encountering?
+2:48 - What issues are many buyers encountering?

 4:10 - How are new construction homes being used to meet current demand?

-4:58 - Are we in a buyer’s or a seller’s market in the higher price points?
+4:58 - Are we in a buyer’s or a seller’s market in the higher price points? &nbsp;

 5:45 - How the lending process has been made easier recently.